Native American language * Indian tribes * What's new on our site today!

 Wapixana/Mapidian language information including a linguistic map of South America.
 Page in Spanish.

-Demographic information on Mapidian from the Ethnologue of Languages.
+Demographic information on the Mapidian language.

-˜Books For Sale On The Mapidians
+Books For Sale On The Mapidians

 Comparative Arawakan Histories: Rethinking Language Family and Culture Area in Amazonia: